sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 We will be working in the category of sets, so no domain theory will be necessary.
 Let $\mathcal{M}=(M,\cdot,1)$ be a monoid.
 Consider a family of lax monoidal functors
 $\{F_m\}_{m\in M}$.
 We wil identify each element $m\in M$ with the constant functor $x\mapsto\{m\}$.
-Now let us defined:
+Now let us define:
 $$
 F(x) = \sum_{m\in M} m\times F_m(x).
 $$
-We want to turn $F$ into a lax monoidal functor from sets to sets where the monidal structure is $\times$.
+We want to turn $F$ into a lax monoidal functor from sets to sets where the monoidal structure is $\times$.
 We need a unit, that is an element
 $$
 \epsilon \in F(1)